tleino/vtsh/README.md

 * Bring the features from [iosplit](https://github.com/tleino/iosplit)
-  to the editor such as overwriting previous command's output in an interactive session and launching new commands from a previous command's output (preliminary proof of concept is implemented).
+  to the editor such as overwriting previous command's output in an interactive session and launching new commands from a previous command's output (preliminary proof of concept is implemented, and a preliminary proof of concept is also implemented in form of slave buffers).
 * Add support for e.g. '<file' to the command bar, so that files can be edited and saved with ease.
 * Add support for some essential state such as current working directory that is necessary when not using an interactive shell session (current working directory is visible, but cannot be changed).
+* Distinguish slave buffers from non-slave buffers.

 ## Unique keyboard focus system